Bazzini - Kitchen Nightmares Update - Open or Closed?

 In this Kitchen Nightmares episode, Gordon Ramsay visits Cafe 36 in La Grange, Illinois.

-Cafe 36 is owned by Terry and Carol Gilmer.
+Cafe 36 is owned by Carol and Terry Gilmer.

 They are a husband and wife duo who bought the restaurant two years ago.